COVID-19 UPDATE: We are open! Our team offers consultations via phone, email and video conferencing.

-In preparation for a family wedding, Gill and his wife hired a design and construction company to install a new staircase in their home.
-The construction company failed to properly cover and secure the opening in the floor during remodeling.
+In preparation for a family wedding, Gill and his wife hired a design and construction company to install an additional staircase between their first and second floors.
+The construction company failed to properly cover and secure the opening in the second level floor during remodeling.
 Gill fell through the hole and died the next day from his injuries.
 The family privately shared with Ed Weiner that they did not want to go to trial.
-Ed Weiner negotiated a $500,000 settlement on their behalf.
+Ed and Lawson Spivey negotiated a $500,000 settlement on their behalf.